Undiscovered Scotland

 The town is also the terminus for the ferry to Stornoway, so the MV Loch Seaforth is a frequent visitor.
 The ferry offices are in the attractive ferry terminal on the pier, while the vehicle waiting area lies right in the heart of the town opposite the ferry berth.
 Another regular caller is the small cruise ship Hebridean Princess.

 Ullapool offers some very nice pubs, including the Ferry Boat Inn.
 It also has a range of shops from the smallest right up to a well-stocked supermarket: anyone on a self catering holiday is sure to be visiting the latter at some point during their stay.
-There is also the excellent Ullapool Bookshop.
+There is also the outstanding Ullapool Bookshop.

-For those wanting to know more about the area the excellent Ullapool Museum & Visitor Centre on West Argyle Street can be highly recommended.
+For those wanting to know more about the area the excellent Ullapool Museum on West Argyle Street can be highly recommended.
 This is in the old parish church, and tells the story of the people of Loch Broom and the history of Ullapool.
 Finally, Ullapool boasts a coastal golf course.

-Ullapool from the West in Under March Snow
+Ullapool from the North Under Snow

-Ullapool from the West in Under March Snow
+Ullapool from the North Under Snow

 Clickable Index Map